Building a global brand presence and preferenceBy Tom Dougherty

 3. The actual functional technology that makes the strategic product benefit possible is the third layer.
 Call it strategic product support.

 In the case of consumer hard-wired services, the technology may be a superior fiber network.
 In the case of consumer wireless, the technology may be a superior switch.
 Also, the technology may be superior customer service in the case of institutional broadband services.

 Regardless of country, they support the very same strategic product benefit.
 That in turn supports the very same strategic customer benefit.

 4. The global brand positioning architecture is the most uniquely compelling thrust and cannot be used by competing for telecommunications services.
 In the case of AT&T, this might be the “global leader in telecommunications.”
 As you can see, it supports the three deeper layers of the positioning architecture in a way that stands apart.
 It must also accomplish it in a way that is unique to this brand of telecommunications.

 Together, these four layers of the global brand positioning work together but differently in each country.

 Of course, the brand name and design elements must be consistent with the brand character of a world leader in telecommunications.
 However, the actual content and design of all communications, whether in advertising, brochures, or website, will use idioms and situations based on the local culture, while staying consistent with the global positioning and brand design.

 This transforms a global brand into an exquisitely crafted conceptual structure.
-The language, the metaphors and the situations used in the brand communications may be unique in each market.
-But the brand positioning architecture, the brand design elements and the brand character remains the same across the world.
+The language, the metaphors, and the situations used in the brand communications may be unique in each market.
+But the brand positioning architecture, the brand design elements, and the brand character remain the same across the world.

 Read more here: